 In lean management you have to accept that you can’t know if you succeed – with these tips you are guaranteed to fail.

 You can’t know in advance if you will succeed or not.
 Nobody knows if the plan works before it has been tried.
-Failure is feared and because of this people look at the planning absurdly.
-Either lean experiments are done completely without planning, or a five-year plan is set in stone and executed until the end with no exceptions.
+Failure is feared and because of this, people look at planning in an absurd way Either lean experiments are done completely without planning, or a five-year plan is set in stone and executed until the end with no exceptions.
 Such a plan should not fail, so in preparation for it, all the uncertainties are rejected.
 At the same time, of course, innovation is prevented.

 Too often, we reject proposals only because we cannot be sure whether they will work or not.
 We stop development because we can’t be sure of the outcome.
 Our timidity to act without certainty is amusing in its insanity, because no one can know what will happen in the future.